reactive-systems/cabpy/README.md

 ```
 $ cab.py -i file.rg
 ```
-See  `cab.py -h` for additional options on interpolation engine and debug output.
+See  `cab.py -h` for additional options on debug output.

 #### Examples:
-We provide several examples in the `examples` folder that can be used as input files, including the newest examples in the `simple` and `hare` folders.
+We provide several examples in the `examples` folder that can be used as input files, including the newest examples in the `simple` and `hare` subfolders.
 The hare example, for instance, encodes the race between the hare and the hedgehog.

 To provide a new input game to our tool, the reachability game has to be specified in a .rg file of the following structure:
 ```